 And remember that sometimes it's a matter of ethics and human decency.

-And, according to the city's Division of Housing and Community Renewal, "It shall be unlawful for any owner or any person acting on his or her behalf, directly, or indirectly, to engage in any course of conduct (including, but not limited to, interruption or discontinuance of required services, or unwarranted or baseless court proceedings) which interferes with, or disturbs, or is intended to interfere with or disturb the privacy, comfort, peace, repose or quiet enjoyment of the tenant in his or her use or occupancy of the housing accommodations, or is intended to cause the tenant to vacate such housing accommodation or waive any right afforded under the Rent Regulatory Laws."
+And, "It shall be unlawful for any owner or any person acting on his or her behalf, directly, or indirectly, to engage in any course of conduct (including, but not limited to, interruption or discontinuance of required services, or unwarranted or baseless court proceedings) which interferes with, or disturbs, or is intended to interfere with or disturb the privacy, comfort, peace, repose or quiet enjoyment of the tenant in his or her use or occupancy of the housing accommodations, or is intended to cause the tenant to vacate such housing accommodation or waive any right afforded under the Rent Regulatory Laws."

 In other words: You can't shut off heat or harass people to leave (though some landlords inevitably do just that).
 "Those horror stories are true, but they're not common," says Roberts.